Tips For Getting Natural Smiles When Photographing Children

 Create a bond between yourself and the child; that way you will appear less intimidating.

-Don’t ask the child to smile, this can lead to making them feel uncomfortable, which will show in your photos, try making them laugh (or smile) naturally, for those glowing, uplifting images that Mum and Dad will adore!
+When photographing children, don’t ask the child to smile, this can lead to making them feel uncomfortable, which will show in your photos, try making them laugh (or smile) naturally, for those glowing, uplifting images that Mum and Dad will adore!

 Tip: To really make children feel at ease, get down low.
 Lying (or crouching) down to the child’s eye level will help to make you look smaller and less menacing (or intimidating).